jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 Or the ``:<name>.`` labels steer +T enabled callsites into /sys/kernel/tracing/instances/<name> [#ifopened]_

-   ddcmd open foo	# open/append to /sys/kernel/tracing/instances/foo
-   ddcmd =:foo		# set labels explicitly ddcmd =T		# enable tracing to site.label
+   ddcmd open foo	# open or append to /sys/kernel/tracing/instances/foo ddcmd =:foo		# set labels explicitly ddcmd =T		# enable tracing to site.label

-   # also enable the events to the trace instance (as needed)
+   # needed if appending (above)
    echo 1 > /sys/kernel/tracing/instances/foo/trace_on
    echo 1 > /sys/kernel/tracing/instances/foo/events/dyndbg/enable

-[Lukasz] The above two echo lines are not needed when trace instance requested by open didn't exist and was created/opened.
-But when trace instance existed prior to open command then above two commands are required because we don't know what is the state of that particular trace instance.
-Even more commands might be required for example to disable capture of other trace events than dyndbg but these are tracefs details I wouldn't delve into too much.

 open foo & close foo
 ====================

 The ``open foo`` & ``close foo`` commands allow dyndbg to manage the 63 private trace-instances it can use simultaneously, so it can error with -ENOSPC when asked for one-too-many.

-Otherwise, [#last_opened] is set to the just opened label, allowing implicit labelling in subsequently selected and enabled callsites.

-[Lukasz] Do we need both [#last_opened] and [#default_dest]_ ?
-I mean can't we remove [#last_opened] in favor of replacing it with [#default_dest]_ ?
-IMHO it should be possible unless I missed something.
+Otherwise, [#default_dest] is upated accordingly.

 [#ifopened] It is an error -EINVAL to set a label (=:foo) that hasn't been previously opened.